-Just as Information and Technology Services' (ITS) e-mail service lets you access your e-mail from different computers at different locations, the Institutional File System (IFS) lets you access your documents and files from different computers at different locations.
-IFS is a central file storage, sharing, and retrieval system that you can access from Mac, Windows, and Unix computers.
+Just as Information and Technology Services' (ITS) e-mail service lets you access your e-mail from different computers at different locations, the Andrew File System (AFS) lets you access your documents and files from different computers at different locations.
+AFS is a central file storage, sharing, and retrieval system that you can access from Mac, Windows, and Unix computers.

-Your personal storage space on IFS is called your "home directory."
-Students who are listed by their department as "Active in Program" and all faculty and regular staff on the Ann Arbor campus automatically receive an IFS home directory as part of their standard computing services.
-You receive a quota of storage space in your IFS home directory.
-You can purchase additional space if you wish.
-See How to Get More IFS Space for details.
-Your IFS home directory is created with some generic folders for your use.
+Personal storage space on AFS is called your "home directory."
+Students who are listed by their department as "Active in Program" and all faculty and regular staff on the Ann Arbor campus are eligible to receive an AFS home directory as part of their standard computing services.
+Students affiliated with the College of Engineering are automatically provisioned with AFS home directories.
+Other students may choose to use the AFS Self-Provisioning Tool to receive a 10GB AFS home directory or to verify they already have one.
+You receive a quota of storage space in your AFS home directory.
+Your AFS home directory is created with some generic folders for your use.
 You get the following folders:

 If you use Pine for e-mail or trn for Usenet news, other folders (for example, mail and news) may be created for you when you use those programs.
 It's best to just leave these folders alone; they are for the use of those programs only.

-IFS is essentially a file storage medium; it gives you a central, convenient place to store files and documents.
-Here's what you can do with your IFS space:
+AFS is essentially a file storage medium; it gives you a central, convenient place to store files and documents.
+Here's what you can do with your AFS space:

 From the Web

-The easiest way to get to your IFS home directory is to use MFile on the web.
+The easiest way to get to your AFS home directory is to use MFile on the web.
 MFile is at this URL: http://mfile.umich.edu/

-See Using MFile to Access Your IFS Home Directory Over the Web (S4311) for instructions.
+See Using MFile to Access Your AFS Home Directory Over the Web (S4311) for instructions.

 ITS recommends that you install the Windows Internet Access Kit (WIAK).
 It installs an ITS Home Directory (sftp) shortcut; in the U-M Internet Access Kit folder on your desktop.
 This shortcut opens a connection to your home directory using WinSCP.
 For details about using WinSCP to copy files to and from your home directory, see Use WinSCP to Transfer Files with sftp [Windows] (S4387).
 (If you do not use the shortcut, use SSH to connect to the hostname sftp.itd.umich.edu.)